labradorescence/sqlalchemy-basics-08-2022/README.md

 ## Breakout Rooms

-Let's take three minutes to go into breakout rooms, discuss, and debug.
-When we come back, we'll dive deeper into migrations with Alembic.
+Let's take a minute to go into breakout rooms, discuss, and debug.
+When we come back, we'll talk about using seed data with SQLAlchemy and Alembic.

 ***